 PILF holds an annual auction which raises funds to enable USF law students to commit to summer positions at organizations focused on addressing gaps in our justice system.
 This annual event brings together students, alumni, faculty, staff, and members of the legal community to support the next generation of public interest lawyers.
-Last year’s auction, plus matching funds contributed by the School of Law and money raised through generous donations, allowed PILF to provide twelve students with $4,000 grants to work in unpaid, full-time public interest positions in summer 2014.
+Last year’s auction, plus matching funds contributed by the School of Law and money raised through generous donations, allowed PILF to provide ten students with $4,000 grants to work in unpaid, full-time public interest positions during the summer of 2015.

 The auction features vacation packages, spa retreats, sporting memorabilia, fine jewelry and more, donated by local and national businesses, local law firms and members of the USF community.
-The 2014 auction was held in conjunction with the School of Law’s Reunion Gala on Nov.
-15, 2014.
+The 2015 auction will be held in conjunction with the School of Law’s Reunion Gala on Oct.
+2, 2015.

 Our fundraising efforts continue to be a way for faculty, alumni and other professionals to provide support to the dozens of law students working to address gaps in our justice system across the Bay Area, California, the United States, and in some cases, abroad, as they do important public interest legal work over the summer.
 As a result of our donors’ support, PILF has been able to provide additional grants each year.